telerik/winforms-docs/knowledge-base/end-edit-on-cell-radgridview.md

 ## Description

-By default, when RadGridView is in edit mode, and the user change the current cell, the new cell enters in edit mode automatically.
-In some cases, clients may want to change this behaviour and end the editing proccess once the user left the current cell.
+By default, when RadGridView is in edit mode, and the user changes the current cell, the new cell enters in edit mode automatically.
+In some cases, clients may want to change this behavior and end the editing process once the user left the current cell.
 This behavior is represented in the MS DataGrid control.
 This article describes how one can achieve the same editing behavior as in MS DataGrid.

 ## Solution